BoshraJaber/Lab03-systemIO/README.md

 * Create a method that asks the user to enter a number between 2-10.
 * Then, prompt the user that number of times for random numbers.
 * After the user has inputted all of the numbers.
 Find the average of all the numbers inputted.
 * Specs: 1.
 Do not let the user put in negative numbers 2.
-Confirm each input is a real number
+Confirm each input is a real number.

+# Challenge 3
+* Create a method that will output to the console a design.

+# Challenge 4
+* Write a method that brings in an integer array and returns the number that appears the most times.
+* If there are no duplicates, return the first number in the array.
+* If more than one number show up the same amount of time, return the first found.

 ## Notes:
 * ctrl+k + ctrl+c to comments muliple lines